Elizabeth L. Seashore, MD

 |Boston University School of Medicine||medical school||Doctor of Medicine||2013|

 |Brandeis University||bachelors||Bachelor of Science, Biology and Philosophy||2006|

-As a pediatric hematology and oncology fellow, Dr. Seashore treats a wide variety of blood diseases and cancers.
+As a pediatric hematology and oncology fellow, Dr. Seashore treated a wide variety of blood diseases and cancers.
 She is specifically interested in pediatric leukemia.
 Dr. Elizabeth Seashore completed her pediatric hematology/oncology fellowship training in 2019.

-She believes in not only providing the very best cancer treatment for each individual child, but also ensuring excellent quality of life, and plans to pursue additional training in palliative care after her fellowship.
+She believes in not only providing the very best cancer treatment for each individual child, but also ensuring excellent quality of life, and plans to pursue additional training in palliative care.

 American Board of Pediatrics

 |American Society of Pediatric Hematology/Oncology (ASPHO)||Member|